 Does Fat Content of Dairy Matter?

 But before we pull out the celebratory Häagen Dazs, what about fat?
 Dietary fat is something we talk about often in our breast health programs.
 Saturated fat, specifically has been shown to have a mild association to an increased risk of breast cancer.
-And high fat diets are linked to higher rates of obesity, which is a substantial risk factor for breast cancer in it’s own right.
+And high fat diets are linked to higher rates of obesity, which is a substantial Anything that increases or decreases a person’s chance of developing a disease. for breast cancer in it’s own right.

 Although dairy consumption in general does not increase risk for breast cancer, a 2002 and 2013 study both demonstrate that fat content does make a difference.